 Relypsa Aims to Delay Need for Costly Dialysis in Kidney Patients

-Patients can go on a potassium-restricted diet, but the mineral is almost ubiquitous in foods, including leafy greens, potatoes, carrots, tomatoes, oranges, bananas and a number of other fruits.
+the mineral is almost ubiquitous in foods, including leafy greens, potatoes, carrots, tomatoes, oranges, bananas and a number of other fruits.
 Some diuretics can be used to flush out potassium.
 In addition, there’s an approved drug class that dates back to the 1950s called sodium polystyrene sulfonate, which includes the brand-name drug Kayexalate from Sanofi-Aventis.
 That drug’s downsides include side effects such gastric irritation, nausea, vomiting, constipation, and less commonly, diarrhea and perforation of the intestine.

 Both Relypsa and a rival drug developer, Coppell, TX-based ZS Pharma, see an unmet need for a better therapy for millions of patients with hyperkalemia, who often suffer from related disorders—diabetes, heart failure, and kidney disease.
 Orwin estimates the potential market for patiromer at 2.4 million people in the United States alone.